 Himachal Pradesh is the land of gods.
 The (superstitious) belief is as in most mountain areas worldwide common and prayers and gods dominate big parts of the daily life and the seasons.
 In some hindu-temples the caretaker come mornings and evenings to wake-up, feed, bath and prepare the gods for sleeping, in some they put the gods on sundays on a bench in front of the temple and in autoumn for dussehra they carry them in daylong processions to the Kuluvalley for the huge festival.

 Below we introduce some worthwhile places and topics, which are of interest for your journey to Himachal Pradesh.
-We are happy to deliver more information – as this part of India is liked from us a lot.
+We are happy to deliver more information – as this part of India is liked very much by us.